fedarko/pyfastg/README.md

 ## Information for pyfastg developers

-### Installation
+Pull requests are welcome!
+If you're interested in developing pyfastg's code, this section provides some instructions for getting started.

+### Setting up a development "environment" for pyfastg

-If you're interested in developing the code, you will probably want to fork this repository and then clone your fork.
+You will probably want to fork this repository and then clone your fork to your computer.
 Once you do this, `cd` into the root of the repository and run

 ```bash
 pip install -e .[dev]